peschwartz/DD2480-DECIDE/report.md

 [ Jacob ]:

-- Implementation of ...
+- Implementation of LICs 2, 7, 12
-- Testing of ...
+- Testing of LICs 2, 7, 12
+- Implementation of decide_io as well as IO file structure

 [ Klara ]: